From Madrid to Barcelona in 7 days

 Barcelona: Capital of Catalonia, is located at the Mediterranean Sea in the very north of the Spanish coast.
-With an old history heritage, here you will find monuments of Romanesque, Gothic and Renaissance periods.
-From the legendary modernist architecture legacy by Antoni Gaudí to the spectacular coastline that opens the city to the Mediterranean, Barcelona and leader in leisure and cuisine seduces the visitor in numerous ways.
+With an old historical heritage, here you will find monuments of Romanesque, Gothic and Renaissance periods.
+From the legendary modernist architecture legacy by Antoni Gaudí to the spectacular coastline that opens the city to the Mediterranean, Barcelona and the leader in leisure and cuisine seduces the visitor in numerous ways.
 Strolling around the streets will bring surprises at every turn.
 Pedestrian streets in the old quarter, green spaces, and a splendid seafront with a range of modern facilities are a reflection of its multi-faceted character.
 Barcelona has cleverly succeeded in embracing its past without forgetting its commitment to the future.
 A city that is always pulsating creativity and life.

 You can request for information right here.
 If you'd like, call or e-mail us.
 Join us for an infinite possibility of Spanish wonders!